RiceMicrobiome/RiceMicrobiome-source/content/pages/chris.md

 Summary: Short version for index and feeds
 status: hidden

-Chris hails from a place very far far away
+Chris hails from a place very very very far far away